brechtm/rinohtype/DEVELOPING.rst

 This project makes use of Nox_ to manage running tests and other tasks.
 The tests can be divided into three categories: checks, unit tests and regression (integration) tests. ``noxfile.py`` defines "sessions" that configure these tasks.
-Each of these are described in the next section.
+These are described in the next section.
 The unit and regression tests make use of pytest_.

 The repository includes a Poetry_ ``pyproject.toml`` file to help you set up a virtual environment with Nox and other development dependencies.
 From the repository checkout root directory execute::

     poetry install

+.. note:: Poetry version

+   You might encounter issues with Poetry if you are not using the same version (especially older versions) as the one used to create the ``poetry.lock`` file.
+The poetry version recorded near the top of ``.github/workflows/tests.yml`` will be your best bet for avoiding issues, but newer versions should work as well.

 Poetry will create a virtual environment in *.venv*, which you can activate like this (on Linux/macOS)::